ndnag19/SimpleGanttChart/README.md

 ### How to install the application?

-Windows users can directly download the latest .exe file by [using this link](https://github.com/ndnag19/SimpleGanttChart/releases/download/v2.0/SimpleGanttChart.-.setup.exe).
+Windows users can directly download the latest .exe file by [using this link](https://github.com/ndnag19/SimpleGanttChart/releases/download/v2.1/SimpleGanttChart_setup.exe)
-SimpleGanttChart installs like any other windows application.
-Follow the instructs on screen to install and run the software.

 For users using other operating systems.
 The setup file is on the way.
 In the meantime you can follow next few sections instructions to get SimpleGanttChart running.